hendersonreed/hendersonreed.github.io/src/pages/projects/index.md

+I've been getting so many ideas lately, I've been forced to write them down so I can stop thinking about them for a little bit.
+Find them at [todo](todo.html)

 I'm working on building more projects I'm proud to share with the world.
 For now, here are some:

 - [hark: a literature visualizer](hark.html).